ChadHoweUGA/chadhoweuga.github.io/linggrad.md

 ---
 layout: page
+title: Graduate Coordinator
-title: "Graduate Coordinator, Department of Liguistics"
+subtitle: Department of Linguistics
 ---

 I serve as [Graduate Coordinator](https://www.linguistics.uga.edu/graduate-program) in the Department of Linguistics.
 Current students should feel free to contact me regarding advisement and any other program-related questions.
 Prospective students are encouraged to contact me as well with questions related to UGA's graduate offerings in linguistics.
 Below are a few helpful links for students (current and prospective):